Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond: Introduction

 To deal with heteroskedasticity, we propose to self-normalize the observations.
 To be specific, we focus on the self-normalized observations $\fY_i/\left|\fY_i\right|$, where $|\cdot|$ stands for the Euclidean norm.
 Observe that

 Hence $\omega_i$'s no longer play a role, and this is exactly the reason why we make no assumption on~$\omega_i$'s.
 There is, however, no such thing as a free lunch.
-Self-normalization introduces a new challenge in that the entries of $\fZ_i/|\fZ_i|$ are dependent in an unusual fashion.
-To see this, consider the simplest case where $\fZ_i$'s are \hbox{i.i.d.} standard multivariate normal random vectors.
-In this case, the entries of~$\fZ_i$'s are \hbox{i.i.d.} random variables from $N(0,1)$.
-However, the self-normalized random vector $\fZ_i/|\fZ_i|$ is uniformly distributed over the $p$-dimensional unit sphere~(known as the Haar distribution on the sphere), and its $p$ entries are dependent on each other in an unusual way.
+Self-normalization introduces a new challenge in that the entries of $\fSigma^{1/2}\fZ_i/|\fSigma^{1/2}\fZ_i|$ are dependent in an unusual fashion.
+To see this, consider the simplest case where $\fSigma=\fI$ and $\fZ_i$'s are \hbox{i.i.d.} standard multivariate normal random vectors.
+In this case, the entries of~$\fZ_i$'s are \hbox{i.i.d.} standard normal random variables.
+However, the self-normalized random vector $\fZ_i/|\fZ_i|$ is uniformly distributed over the $p$-dimensional unit sphere, and its $p$ entries are dependent on each other in an unconventional way.

 To conduct tests, we need some kind of CLTs.
 Our strategy is to establish a CLT for the {\it linear spectral statistic} (LSS) of the sample covariance matrix based on the self-normalized observations, namely,